 - 18 oz. beer (your choice! whatever's in the fridge...)

-- Combine the flour, sugar, baking powder, salt, Herbs de Provence, thyme, rosemary, onion powder, garlic powder and cheddar cheese in a large mixing bowl.
+- Whisk the flour, sugar, baking powder, salt, Herbs de Provence, thyme, rosemary, onion powder, garlic powder and cheddar cheese together in a large mixing bowl.

 - Slowly stir in the beer and mix just until combined.